Skip to content

 • You can start an Activation Lock support request if you have proof of purchase documentation.
 Proof of ownership must include the product serial number, IMEI, or MEID.
 (The device must be erased at the end of this process to complete the unlock.)

 • For supervised/ADE devices, or if the device is locked with an Apple ID tied to your workplace domain, contact Apple Education and Business tech support for the next steps: (800) 800-2775.
+Here are some things to keep in mind when you call Apple Education and Business tech support:

 • You'll need to actually call Apple Support.
 Business Activation Unlock cannot be requested online at the time of publication.